 - The interaction with your article is going to push it into the networks of every single person who interacts with it.
-The average LinkedIn user has ~393 connections so every 5 likes will get you in front of ~2,000 people.
+The average LinkedIn user has about 930 LinkedIn connections.
+So, every 5 likes will get you in front of ~2,000 people.

 - Social proof.
 People are much more likely to click on an article that already has 100 likes and a bunch of comments than an article with 1 like and 1 comment.